 Follow these steps to repair a deeper hole in vinyl seats: (Note that there are two options for repairing vinyl.)

-Clean the surface surrounding the burn to clear away any dirt.
+Clean the surface surrounding the burn with a wet cloth to clear away any dirt.
 Make sure there are no traces of dirt or dust left behind.
 This could interfere with the fabric glue.

-If there are pieces of burned fabric, slice them away with your scalpel.
+Slice away any remaining burn marks with your scalpel.
 You don’t have to do this if it’s a “clean” hole.

 Get out your filler cloth or foam.
 Coat the inside of the hole with fabric glue, and pack it as needed with the material.